yuvalmGS/gigaspaces-wiki-jekyll/sbp/parallel-queue-pattern.markdown

 {% tip %}
-You can [download|^ParallelQueue.zip] the Order Management Processor code used with this example.
+You can depanlinkdownloadtengahlink/attachment_files/sbp/ParallelQueue.zipbelakanglink the Order Management Processor code used with this example.
 {% endtip %}